tailless/webvr/README.md

 ### Create an 3D object

-Make a cube and add it to stage -  call from init(), and declare the mesh variable, well need it accessable for later.
+- Make a cube mesh and add it to stage.
+- Declare the mesh variable at top, well need it accessable.
+- Make it move.

 ```
 var mesh;

+//in init()
+	createMesh()

 function createMesh(){
 	var geometry, material;